hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 What followed was a series of routine yet novel hospital procedures.
 They gave me antibiotics for what was likely a throat infection, guided me through a CAT scan where they pumped hot liquid contrast through an IV (which made me feel like I had peed myself), and most importantly, handed me two protein shakes for dinner.
 Those shakes tasted like nectar.
 They were my first real source of calories in days.
 Aside from the shakes, I estimate I'd absorbed just 300 calories over the previous four-day stretch.

-They told me that I was to stay the night, and I realized that I'm being hospitalized -- the thing that happens in movies and stories when someone has a serious accident or is about to die.
+They told me that I was to stay the night, and I realized that I'm being hospitalized, the thing that happens in movies and stories when someone has a serious accident or is about to die.
 I'd been too focused on surviving my symptoms to register the severity of what was happening.
 But lying in the reclined hospital bed, sipping my protein shake and feeling the best I had in a few days, I was overcome with gratitude and bliss.
 I'd soon return to my normal life, and I would not take it for granted anymore.
 My dreams of adopting a cat and traveling the world I would make a reality.
 I hadn't felt as excited or alive in ages.

 To top it off, two close friends came to visit, bringing snacks, drinks, clothes, a phone charger, and even board games and books.
 Given how exhausted I was, we settled for watching the Olympics, and I just basked in their company.